CDCgov/ReportVision/OCR/README.md

 Here is the standarized form testing dataset https://drive.google.com/drive/folders/1WS2FYn0BTxWv0juh7lblzdMaFlI7zbDd You can download the data from google drive link above and drag and drop the two folders i.e images and ground-truth into the reportvision-dataset-1 folder.
-You can also run the script medical_report_import.py to pull in relevant data.
+You can also run the script pytest run reportvision-dataset-1/medical_report_import.py to pull in all relevant data.

 ### Dockerized Development